2024 Maryland Lynching Memorial Project Annual "Lynching in Maryland" Conference

 Program Segments

-We are thrilled to announce that 2024 Tony Award-winning playwright Branden Jacobs-Jenkins will appear at the Maryland Lynching Memorial Project’s annual “Lynching in Maryland” conference.
+We are thrilled to announce that 2024 Tony Award-winning playwright Branden Jacobs-Jenkins will appear at the Maryland Lynching Memorial Project’s annual “Lynching in Maryland” conference and will be joined by Baltimore Center Stage Artistic Director, Stevie Walker-Webb.

 Earlier this year, Mr. Jacobs-Jenkins’ play, “Appropriate”, won a 2024 Tony Award for Best Revival of a Play.
 The play received eight nominations and won three Tony Awards.